Do you know how to use wheat?

 .Note – Some links in this post are affiliate links meaning if you purchase after clicking on them, I will be given a small commission (at no additional cost to you).
 Learn more here about how I am (and am not) compensated, and thank you for your support of me and my family!

 Store bought all-purpose flour and home ground whole wheat flour have a short shelf life, but wheat berries have a very long shelf life (25+ years).
 Flour is also more expensive per calorie.
 For these reasons, I don’t recommend storing too much flour.

 Instead, store whole wheat and a grain mill.
 This will allow you to provide your family with flour whenever you need it.

-The Victorio Hand Grain Mill is the mill that I started with.
+The Hand Grain Mill is the mill that I started with.
 I had it for emergencies only to be honest.
 I tried using it a few times and it took a LLLOOONNNGGG time (and a lot of arm strength) to grind enough flour for a loaf of bread.
 But it is inexpensive, well made, and creates great flour.
 If your budget is currently limited, this is a decent option.

 I now use the Wondermill Electric Grain Mill to grind my own flour from wheat.
 It is crazy fast, easy to clean, and creates beautiful flour (you have control over how coarse/fine).
 This has allowed me to really use my wheat more often as it isn’t such an involved process to grind up my wheat.

-Last, I also now own the Wonder Junior Hand Mill.
+Last, I also now own Hand Grain Mill.
 It is 20xs faster than the smaller one I used to own.
 It will grind 6 cups of flour in just 5 minutes and doesn’t leave your arm feeling like rubber!
 You can adjust it from super fine to cracked grains.
 You can also get a bicycle attachment that allows you to grind wheat into flour while riding a bike and/or a drill attachment that allows you to use a hand drill to run the mill.

 How to Store Whole Wheat